 Luigi's aria - Come On Into My Shop

-This area shows right away that this opera won't be the rarefied language or atmosphere of a classical opera.
+This aria shows right away that this opera won't be the rarefied language or atmosphere of a classical opera.
 It is McGonigle's version of a patter song, although the tempo is not excessive, the words come forth fast and close together.
 All their services tells why they can only stay in a town for a certain amount of time.
 The law usually catches up to the sooner or later, and the husband's that figure out what's going on threaten real harm.

 Soon their barbershop has a large growing clientele